Published and Effective as of January 5, 2026.

 Affiliates of the Customer may use the Service as external Users of Customer.
 Alternatively, an Affiliate of Customer may enter its own Order Form(s) as mutually agreed with Picflow, and this creates a separate agreement between the Affiliate and Picflow that incorporates this Agreement with the Affiliate treated as “Customer.”
 Neither Customer nor any Customer Affiliate has any rights under each other’s agreement with Picflow, and breach or termination of any such agreement is not breach nor termination under any other.

-If you created an account using an email address belonging to your employer or other entity, you represent and warrant that you have authority to create an account on behalf of such entity and further acknowledge that Picflow may share your email address with and control of your account may be taken over by such entity (as the “Customer”).
-Upon such takeover, the administrator controlling the account may be able to (i) access, disclose, restrict or remove information from the account, (ii) restrict or terminate your access to the Service and (iii) prevent you from later disassociating such account from the Customer.
+If you created an account using an email address belonging to your employer or other entity, you represent and warrant that you have the authority to create an account on behalf of such entity and further acknowledge that Picflow may share your email address with and control of your account may be taken over by such entity (as the “Customer”).
+Upon such takeover, the administrator controlling the account may be able to (i) access, disclose, restrict, or remove information from the account, (ii) restrict or terminate your access to the Service, and (iii) prevent you from later disassociating such account from the Customer.

 2.7 Sharing Settings